-- 1. The number of resit exams that a student is allowed to take is limited: - a) Within the BA-1 programme students are allowed to take a resit for a maximum of three courses.
-This rule only applies to written exams. - b) Within the BA-2/3 programme students are allowed to take resits for a maximum of three courses per academic year.
-This rule only applies to written exams belonging to courses offered by the ESHCC. - 2.
-Only the exam that comprises the largest part of the course assessment is eligible for a resit.
+- 1. An opportunity to take an exam and receive a final grade for a course is provided twice per academic year: by a regular exam and a resit. - 2.
+The individual exam that comprises the largest part of the course assessment is eligible for a resit.
 The course guide on Canvas specifies which exam is eligible for a resit. - 3.
 If a particular written exam is eligible for a resit, a student may resit a written exam for which the student has already obtained a passing grade; the highest mark achieved will then count.
 This is only possible within the academic year in which the course was completed.
 A resit of a written exam may thus be graded with a maximum grade of 10. - 4.
-An exam in the form of a final assignment or paper that comprises the largest part of the course assessment, for which a student receives a fail (5.4 or lower) is eligible for a resit.
+An exam in the form of a paper that comprises the largest part of the course assessment, for which a student receives a fail (5.4 or lower) is eligible for a resit.
 The student will be given 15 working days to submit their revised work, counted from the moment when the student receives the grade and feedback on the first version.
-A resit paper may be graded with a maximum grade of 6.0.

-- 5. An exam in the form of a final assignment or paper with a passing grade (5.5 or higher) is not eligible for a resit. - 6.
-Papers that are submitted late will not be marked and will not get a resit opportunity.
-Resit papers that are submitted late will not be marked and there will not be another opportunity to submit a resit paper. - 7.
-Notwithstanding the previous paragraphs, intermediate exams and assignments are offered only once a year and have no resits. - 8.
-The aforementioned clauses determine that students may not retake and resit passed courses in subsequent academic years. - 9.
+A resit paper may be graded with a maximum grade of 6.0. - 5.
+In derogation of the aforementioned clause, a student will be given 10 working days to submit their revised work for the courses CH1108 Bachelor 1 paper and CH3051 Bachelor Thesis (GS/IBH), counted from the moment when the student receives the grade and feedback on the first version. - 6.
+An exam in the form of a paper with a passing grade (5.5 or higher) is not eligible for a resit. - 7.
+Papers or take-home exams that are submitted late will not be marked.
+Papers that are submitted late will not get a resit opportunity. - 8.
+Notwithstanding the previous clauses, intermediate exams are offered only once a year and have no resits. - 9.
+The aforementioned clauses determine that students may not retake and resit passed courses in subsequent academic years. - 10.
 The submission and assessment of the Bachelor Thesis/Bachelor Graduation Project is subject to the timetables, guidelines and procedures stipulated in the course guide for the Bachelor Thesis and on the degree programme's website.